AntonsRomanceDawn/rust_chat_app/README.md

 ## Features

+- **End-to-End Encryption (E2EE)**: Secure messaging using the Signal Protocol (X3DH + Double Ratchet).
+Messages are encrypted on the device and only readable by the intended recipients.
 - **Authentication**: Secure user registration and login using JWT (Access & Refresh Tokens).
 - **Real-time Messaging**: WebSocket-based communication for instant message delivery.
 - **Rooms**: Create and join chat rooms.